sasakiassociates/zaru/README.md

 Screen capture showing debugger visualization used for inspecting pixels within a circle.

 ### Zoom-beyond
 Depending on the data tile source, full pixel resolution may not be available at finer zoom levels.
 A "zoom-beyond" solution lets users zoom in closer than the data fidelity such that the pixels get rendered as larger blocks.
-See amenity-access or asdf/asdf-devt-suitability.html in the examples folder to see this in action.
+Look at amenity-access or asdf/asdf-devt-suitability.html in the examples folder to see this in action.

 ![Screen capture showing data pixels at a lower resolution than the screen](img/zoom-beyond-14.png) In this extreme example, data is available at zoom level 11 while the current map display is 3 zooms beyond at level 14.
 Though not ideal, zoom-beyond can provide valuable insights in the event that more detailed data is unavailable.
 Layering can be used to help with aesthetics and readability.